Dragoon Wells Massacre: Plot

-Wagons converge in the middle of nowhere.
-One is carrying Army captain Matt Riordan, the only survivor of an ambush by Chief Yellow Claw and his Apache braves.
-Another is a prison wagon carrying accused killer Link Ferris and a second man, known as Tioga, to town for trial, escorted by Marshal Bill Haney.
+Three wagons converge in the middle of nowhere.
+The first is carrying Jonah, an Indian trader and his wares.
+Jonah finds Army captain Matt Riordan, the only survivor of an ambush by Chief Yellow Claw and his Apache braves, in the middle of the desert.

+The second wagon to arrive is a prison wagon carrying accused killer Link Ferris and a second man, known as Tioga, to town for trial, escorted by Marshal Bill Haney.
+This wagon is driven by Jud with Tom riding shotgun.

-A stagecoach turns up next, owned by Jonah McAdam and carrying Matt's former sweetheart, Ann Bradley, with her new beau, wealthy Philip Scott, as well as Mara Fay, an entertainer.
+The last to arrive is the stagecoach, driven by Hopi Charlie, carrying Matt's former sweetheart Ann Bradley with her new beau, wealthy Philip Scott, as well as Mara Fay, an entertainer.
 The passengers are warned that Yellow Claw is in the area.
 Link and Tioga have their shackles removed so they can assist the others when the Apaches attack.

-Matt discovers that McAdam is smuggling weapons to the Indians illegally.
-At a relay station, a young girl is the only one left after the Apaches have burned it to the ground.
-Ann looks after her while Tioga sacrifices his life to save the child.
-Matt falls in love with Mara and joins forces with Link to defeat the raiders.
-For his help, Link is granted his freedom by Haney.
-As he rides away, Link is followed by Ann.
+Jonah kills Jud and attempts to escape with the wagon, which has a false bottom containing guns he planned to sell to the Indians.
+Link manages to stop him and they place him in the Marshall's custody.

+They make a stand against the Apaches.
+Tom is killed and Matt tells Yellow Claw he will get no more guns if Jonah dies.
+Yellow Claw withdraws.

+They head for the relay station with the Apaches following.
+Hopi is killed by an arrow.

+At the relay station the group finds the station masters wife barely alive, but very concerned about her daughter, Susan.
+Tioga finds Susan in the cellar of the destroyed station.
+Susan is with her mother as she dies and is then comforted by Ann.